Thakar-Lab/F-GRN/readme.md

 2. If you do not have Matlab:

-   For convenience, Matlab Runtime compiler has been embedded with F-GRN as a single package that installs both FGRN and Matlab compiler.
+   For convenience, Matlab Runtime compiler has been embedded with FIGS as a single package that installs both FIGS and Matlab compiler.
 (No further download/installation is needed for Matlab compiler).

-   During the installation of F-GRN, you will be automatically redirected to Matlab server for downloading and installation of
-   Windows 64-bit version of the MATLAB Runtime for R2016a from the MathWorks Web site.
+   During the installation of FIGS, you will be automatically redirected to Matlab server for downloading and installation of Windows 64-bit version of the MATLAB Runtime for R2016a from the MathWorks Web site.

    Please be patient during the installation process as it may take several minutes depending on your speed and connection.